alpluspluss/allocator/README.md

 | Linux    | x86_64                | Not tested |
 | Linux    | ARM64                 | Not tested |
 | Windows  | x86_64                | Not tested |

+### Note: GNU and Clang will be only supported compilers.

 ## Technical Details
 For those who insist on knowing more: